davemaurer/daily_exercises/arrays/arrays_0.md

 ###Making Arrays
 There are several ways to make an Array in Ruby.
 These are built in for you, and you just need to follow the convention.

-Creating a literal object: `nums = [1, 2, 3, 4, 5]` will give you an array with 1 through 5 in it.
+Using "literal" syntax: `nums = [1, 2, 3, 4, 5]` will give you an array with 1 through 5 in it.
-- We say "literal" object because we use the actual style it will be displayed as to make it (brackets with stuff in it.)
+- We say "literal" because we use the actual form it will be displayed as to make it (brackets with stuff in it.)
   You could also just make an empty array if you wanted: `my_collection = []`

 Calling the to_a method: `nums = (1..5).to_a` will return the same result as above.